Destroy the Duck-Dragons

 • Add Duck-Dragon sprites for attack and dying.

-• Add castle walls and doors to the maps that are not passable.
+• Add castle walls and gates to the maps that are not passable.

 • Add keys to map and allow them to be carried.